Kennedy cousin won't face retrial in 1975 killing of Martha Moxley

-Prosecutors, who lacked forensic evidence in the original trial, would have faced numerous challenges if they decided to retry Skakel.
-A new alibi witness emerged, a key witness who said Skakel confessed is dead, and the Moxley family is leery of going through another trial.
+A retrial would have presented several difficulties for prosecutors.
+There was a lack of forensic and eyewitness evidence against Skakel.
+A new alibi witness emerged.
+A key witness who said Skakel confessed is dead.
+And the Moxley family is leery of going through another trial.

 On the night of the killing, Martha Moxley and other teens in the Belle Haven neighborhood were out doing pre-Halloween pranks and had visited the Skakel home, police said.